Snaking its way between modern buildings and bustling streets, an ancient aqueduct stands as a silent reminder of Rome's engineering brilliance.

 These roles were not merely functional; they were prestigious positions, a testament to the importance Roman society placed on the management of its most crucial resource—water.

-A landmark moment in the governance of Roman aqueducts came with the appointment of Sextus Julius Frontinus as Water Commissioner in 97 CE.
+An important moment in the management of Roman aqueducts came with the appointment of Sextus Julius Frontinus as Water Commissioner in 97 CE.

 His writings offer an invaluable look into the administrative machinations that enabled the smooth functioning of these infrastructures.